McKenna offering $2B in low-carbon project funding to most, not all, provinces

 The money was reprofiled over five years in this year's budget, starting with $250 million in 2017-18.
 There will be $500 million available in each of the next three years and the final $250 million in 2021-22.

-The funds will be allocated for projects that significantly reduce emissions, prioritizing those that reduce the most emissions most cheaply.
+The federal government wants the funds spent on projects that significantly reduce emissions, prioritizing those that reduce the most emissions most cheaply.
 Initiatives must also be in addition to existing projects or those that are already planned.

 A spokeswoman for McKenna told The Canadian Press recently the fund would only be available to "support serious action on climate change for those who have committed to the Pan Canadian Framework."